qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

   break;
   // Be careful - without a "break", execution continues until the
   // next "break" is reached.
-case 3:
-case 4:
-  printf("Look at that.. 'a' is either 3, or 4\n");
+  // forget to break is a common pitfall case 3: case 4: printf("Look at that.. 'a' is either 3, or 4\n");